Preventing Homelessness Among Youth and Families with Children

 Partners:

-Over half a million people experience homelessness in America on any given night, and among those experiencing homelessness approximately one in three are families with children and one in ten are youth between the ages of 18 and 24.
-Many homelessness prevention programs provide case management and immediate financial assistance to individuals at imminent risk of experiencing homelessness, but there is a lack of evidence on whether both components are necessary for an effective program.
-Researchers are evaluating the impact of case management and immediate financial assistance compared to only financial assistance on housing and health outcomes for youth and families with children.
+Over half a million people experience homelessness in the United States on any given night, and one out of four people experiencing homelessness are children or youth between the ages of 18 and 24.
+Many homelessness prevention programs provide case management and financial assistance to individuals at imminent risk of experiencing homelessness, but there is a lack of evidence on whether both components are necessary for an effective program.
+Researchers evaluated the impact of the Youth and Family Homelessness Prevention Initiative (YFHPI)—case management and emergency financial assistance—compared to only financial assistance on housing stability for youth and families with children in King County, Washington.
+As part of the formal study, case management paired with financial assistance did not improve housing stability compared to financial assistance alone.
+Based on these results, researchers and the YFHPI team worked together to understand the findings’ nuances and make changes to the service to improve outcomes for those receiving case management paired with financial assistance.

 Policy issue

-Homelessness prevention programs seek to prevent incidences of homelessness among individuals and families with the highest risk of experiencing homelessness by providing services such as financial assistance and case management.
-Research on reducing homelessness has traditionally focused on policies that provide housing to individuals already experiencing homelessness.
-However, there is limited evidence on the effectiveness of homelessness prevention programs.
-Some existing research suggests that homelessness prevention programs consisting of both case management and financial assistance are effective in reducing incidences of homelessness among individuals and families.
-But additional research is needed to determine whether both components are necessary or whether simply offering financial assistance would yield the same effect.
+Homelessness prevention programs seek to prevent homelessness among individuals and families by providing services such as financial assistance and case management.
+However, there is limited rigorous evidence on the effectiveness of homelessness prevention programs, including those that combine financial assistance and case management.
+Programs composed of these elements have been effective in other contexts, such as increasing college degree completion.
+Additional research is needed to determine whether programs that offer both components are more effective at preventing homelessness compared to financial assistance alone.

 Context of the evaluation

-In 2015, King County, Washington declared the homelessness crisis a state of emergency.
-Over 12,000 individuals were experiencing homelessness in King County on a given night in January of 2018, and more than 30 percent were families with children or unaccompanied youth aged 18-24.
-King County has invested $19 million in the Youth and Family Homelessness Prevention Initiative (YFHPI) to provide immediate financial assistance and personalized case management for families with children and unaccompanied youth under the age of 25.
+In 2015, King County, Washington declared homelessness a state of emergency.
+King County has a much larger population of people experiencing homelessness than other counties its size.
+Of the over 13,000 people experiencing homelessness in King County on a given night, nearly 27 percent are families with children and 8 percent are unaccompanied youth aged 18-24.
+King County launched the Youth and Family Homelessness Prevention Initiative (YFHPI) to provide emergency financial assistance and personalized case management for families with children and transition-age youth under 25.
+YFHPI is the county’s largest prevention program, spending about $5 million per year.

 Buildings in King County, Washington